deepinv/deepinv/docs/source/user_guide/reconstruction/bilevel.rst

      - 23
      - 1.54 s

+The outer-step column is the stronger result.
+Each upper-level iteration costs a hypergradient (a full linear solve plus an adjoint).
+At condition number 30 MAID uses 6 outer steps against 23 for fixed accuracy, a factor of nearly 4 on the expensive operation.
+The gradient-step column (ratio 0.46) understates that saving.

 **Crossover.** Sweeping the lower-level condition number (``n=80``, ``d=4``, target relative gap ``5e-3``, fixed residual ``1e-4``):